Rhythms of Africa. Percussion and dance workshop. Cameroon

 Paloma Balandis has been working for and with children since 1993, on educational, cultural and artistic projects in different countries.
 She is an oral storyteller, reading mediator and shadow puppeteer.
 She creates experiences that invite listening, dialogue and sharing.
 Contar con las sombras (Counting on Shadows) is a fun and educational storytelling workshop that Paloma will run in schools in Anaga.
 The workshop invites participants to explore the stories they read and the way they are told, using shadow play to create fantastical scenes, encourage creativity, oral expression and a love of shared storytelling.

-The Game of the Orca and Other Cetaceans.
+The Play Behaviour of Orcas and Other Cetaceans.
 Tenerife

-The Canarina Foundation works to educate people about conserving our environment.
-Raising awareness about the fauna and flora of the Canary Islands, as well as the keys to keeping our rich biodiversity alive, are central themes of the Festival.
+The Canarina Foundation works to educate people about the conservation of our environment.
+Raising awareness of the flora and fauna of the Canary Islands, as well as the key factors in keeping our rich biodiversity alive, are central to the Festival.

-The Orca and Other Cetaceans Game raises awareness about the importance of animal welfare and freedom, instilling values of respect and empathy for other living beings.
-Canarina is a non-profit foundation whose main aims are the protection of nature and the environment in the Canary Islands.
-Its philosophy is based on the conviction that it is vitally important to change the way humans relate to nature and the living beings that inhabit it.
+The Orca and Other Cetaceans Game raises awareness of the importance of animal welfare and freedom, instilling values of respect and empathy for other living beings.
+Canarina is a not-for-profit foundation whose main aims are the protection of nature and the environment in the Canary Islands.
+Its philosophy is based on the conviction that a change in the way we humans relate to nature and the living beings that form part of it is of vital importance.

 Copyright © 2026 Festival Taganana.
 Legal Notice - Privacy - Cookies